-Ben practises primarily in shipping, commodities, insurance, conflict of laws, banking and aviation, within a broad commercial practice.
+Ben practises primarily in shipping, commodities and international trade, insurance, conflict of laws, banking and aviation, within a broad commercial practice.
 He is recommended as a leading junior by Chambers & Partners 2017, where he is described as "very impressive", "a great junior counsel and very user-friendly", "solution driven, helps you make a decision and is very personable" and "very helpful, sensible and willing to get stuck in as much as required".

 Ben often appears in the High Court and in the Court of Appeal, as sole counsel and as part of a counsel team.
 He has also appeared in the Supreme Court twice in 2016.
 He has acted on a number of recent, important cases including: